 Tabs

-Tabs is designed as a billing and revenue tool that turns complex contracts into accurate invoices and compliant revenue schedules.
-It sits upstream of collections, focusing on making sure the right amounts go out at the right time for modern B2B SaaS pricing models.
+Tabs is a billing and revenue tool that turns complex contracts into accurate invoices and compliant revenue schedules.
+It sits upstream of collections, focused on getting the right amounts out at the right time for modern B2B SaaS pricing models, not on the intelligent collections work that happens once those invoices go overdue.
+Invoice Butler integrates with Tabs, so Tabs generates and sends the invoices while we take over the chasing.

 What they offer